coding-buddies-discord/cb-bots/docs/onboarding.md

 ## Joining The Community 🏡 🤝

 Coding Buddies is a Discord community where we get together to make new friends and build a community around all things code.
-There are two servers, Coding Buddies and cb bot development server.
+There are two servers, Coding Buddies and Coding Buddies Bot Devs server.

 #### Coding Buddies
  The main server for the community production version of the bot runs in this server.
 This is where we use what we build.
-[Join](https://discord.gg/HBjyUt5R) When you join, please answer the bot (that you'll be working on soon 🎉) and
+[Join here.](https://discord.gg/HBjyUt5R) When you join, please answer the bot's question in #welcome (that you'll be working on soon 🎉) and say hello in #bot-build.

-#### cb cod development
+ If you're already a member, but not a member of `Coding Buddies Bot Devs` then say you want in on the fun in #bot-build

+#### Coding Buddies Bot Devs
 A bot development server for Buddies contributing to the bot.
 When you run the bot locally, this is the server the bot will run.

 ## Getting Started with The Bot 🚦